Fruits and Vegetables Survey

-The survey frame excludes farms producing only mushrooms, farms producing only greenhouse vegetables, and farms producing only potatoes, as well as farms that are on Indian reserves, community pastures and Hutterite colonies.
-Small operations with less than one acre of fruit and less than one acre of vegetables are also excluded.
+The survey frame excludes farms producing mushrooms, potatoes or greenhouse vegetables only, as well as farms that are on Indian reserves, community pastures and Hutterite colonies.

 The questionnaire was developed by subject matter specialists through consultation with the provinces and industry experts.
 New questions are not pre-tested in the field.
 However, testing is conducted in-house for flow and consistency.
 Questions will be changed, added or removed as the need arises.
 Required changes are usually identified through such means as subject matter specialist research, changes in market trends and field staff debriefing reports.

 This survey is a census with a cross-sectional design.

 In the spring of each year a census of all known fruit and vegetable farms is conducted.
 Subsequently, in the fall of each year, a sample of respondents who indicate an intention of cultivating a fruit and/or a vegetable crop through the spring survey are contacted in order to complete crop year data.
 In order to reduce response burden, small farms having less than two acres of vegetables under cultivation are excluded from this selection.
 This exclusion is accounted for in the estimation process.
 For the purpose of sample selection, the survey frame is stratified by province and, within each province, by land area.
 The farms are homogeneously grouped according to fruit and vegetable cultivated area in each province.
 The frame is refreshed every five years with the results emanating from the Census of agriculture and is maintained in the interim through a process of list collection and verification.